bodo-ai/PyDough/documentation/metadata.md

 - `SCHOOLS` is a table referring to each known school.
 Each row in this table has the following information:
     - `s_id`: the identifying number used to uniquely identify the school.
     - `s_name`: the name of the school.
 - `ATTENDANCE` is a table referring to every known instance of a person attending a school (assuming a person could have attended multiple schools, but attended each school at most once).
+Each row in this table has the following information:
     - `a_ssn`: the social security number of the person attending the school.
     - `a_id`: the id of the school being attended.
     - `a_gpa`: the GPA that the person had while attending the school.